OpenRA/d2/README.md

 To launch `d2 mod` from the development environment you must first compile it by running `make.cmd` (Windows), or opening a terminal in the SDK directory and running `make` (Linux / macOS).

+Now you can run `d2 mod` using `launch-game.cmd` (Windows) or `launch-game.sh` (Linux / macOS).
 Currently `d2 mod` uses some data from `d2k mod`.
-You will need to launch OpenRA d2k mod once and download all nesessary data.
+You will be prompt to download d2k content on first run.
-You can use `launch-d2k.cmd` (Windows) or `launch-d2k.sh` (Linux / macOS) to do this.
-Launch, download data and exit.

-Now you can run `d2 mod` using `launch-game.cmd` (Windows) or `launch-game.sh` (Linux / macOS).

 ## License